Hypercubers/hypercubing.xyz/docs/koans/square-prism.md

 "I cannot walk on the wall."

-"And yet you stand on the floor."
+"And yet you walk on the floor."

 _At that moment, Sama was enlightened._